Faith In Action: Kids vs. Global Warming

 Invite the youth to peruse the Kids vs. Global Warming website.
 Or, share materials you have printed from the website.

 Lead a discussion.
 Suggest these ways the youth might get involved:

-- Request a presentation from Kids vs. Global Warming.
+- Request a presentation from an organization working against climate change.

 - Create an organization or club to work for environmental sustainability.

 - Organize with friends a tree planting at a local school or park.
 Be sure to plan follow-up care for the trees.
 They need regular tending to survive their first year, and that's part of your gift to the earth, too.